TOPICS |

 Current Topics in Acute Stroke Care - Stroke EXTRA Supplement (Stroke CME)

 This Stroke EXTRA CME supplement (free to Emergency Medicine Practice subscribers) provides an evidence-based overview of imaging modalities for acute stroke in the emergency department as well as identification and management strategies for central retinal artery occlusion.
-Includes 4 AMA PRA Category 1 Credits™.
-Included as part of the 4 credits, this CME activity is eligible for 4 Stroke CME.
-CME expires on 07/15/2023.
+CME expired on 07/01/2023.
+No CME for this activity

 |